MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/multireference.md

 It is common, though not always the case, that the annihilation operators share indices with occupied spin-orbitals of the reference state, and the creation operators share indices with unoccupied spin-orbitals.

 For example, let $\ket{\psi_{\rm{SCF}}} = a^\dagger_1 a^\dagger_2\ket{0}$, and let $T= 0.123 a^\dagger_0 a_1 + 0.456 a^\dagger_0a^\dagger_3 a_1 a_2 - 0.789 a^\dagger_3a^\dagger_2 a_1 a_0 + \text{Hermitian conjugate}$.
-Then this state is instantiated in the chemistry library as follows.
+Then this state is instantiated as follows.
 ```csharp
 // Create a list of indices of the creation operators
 // for the single-reference state.